 A lot of my practices are made through my purchases.
 If I shop online on Amazon, I’ll wait for two weeks to combine all the items so that it can be delivered in one shipment.
 I think it helps to reduce energy.
 Last year I also stopped buying Christmas presents.
 Most of the time, they end up being material things that don’t hold value and are left in the closet.
 These practices have helped me be more conscious about what I ‘want’ versus what I ‘need.’

-“I’ve stop buying more things because (a) I don’t want to waste money, (b) I don’t have anywhere to put it, and (c) it’s just wasteful.”
+“I’ve stopped buying more things because (a) I don’t want to waste money, (b) I don’t have anywhere to put it, and (c) it’s just wasteful.”

 Are there other ways you practice sustainability in addition to your purchasing habits?